 Basingstoke and Deane is a district council and is responsible for determining planning applications, collecting rubbish and recycling, keeping your streets clean and tidy, allocating affordable housing and homelessness prevention, licensing and other services and activities.

-Hampshire County Council is responsible for services including schools, social services, public transport, highways, waste disposal, trading standards and more.
+Hampshire County Council is responsible for services including education, adult and children's social services, public transport, highways, waste disposal, trading standards and more.

 The video below provides more information about the services currently delivered by Basingstoke and Deane, Hampshire County Council and parish and town councils.

-The creation of new unitary councils would mean all these responsibilities would be merged and delivered by new unitary councils for each area of Hampshire.
+The creation of new unitary councils means all these responsibilities will be merged and delivered by new unitary councils for each area of Hampshire.

-Under the current timetable, final proposals put forward will be considered by the government in spring 2026.
-New unitary councils will then take over from April 2028.
+Under the current timetable, the new unitary councils will take over from April 2028.

 Here are the key dates as part of the government’s timetable for reorganisation in Hampshire: